 COVID-19 restrictions in Kirklees tells you more about what this means.

 Local Welfare Provision offers help for vulnerable people in short-term crisis with food, benefits, fuel costs and COVID-19 assistance.
-You may be eligible for an Exceptional Hardship Grant.
 If food is required it usually arrives the same day or the next working day.

 If you can still afford to pay your Council Tax, it is more important than ever that you continue to pay your bill.
 If you are struggling to pay your Council Tax or any other bills due to the impact of coronavirus, there is support available.